What are AI guardrails?

 How Wiz enables comprehensive AI guardrails across the security lifecycle

-Wiz AI-SPM gives you end-to-end visibility into your AI estate across AWS, Azure, and GCP – from managed AI services and inference endpoints to retrieval pipelines and the identities behind them.
-Wiz detects misconfigurations in platforms like Amazon SageMaker, Azure OpenAI, and Google Vertex AI that can bypass your guardrails, such as public endpoints with access to sensitive data or agents running under over-permissioned roles.
+Guardrails only hold if the infrastructure, data paths, and identities around your models are configured correctly, and that context is exactly what most teams lack.
+A prompt injection filter doesn't help if the service account behind it can still reach a production database, and a RAG allowlist doesn't help if the vector store it points to is publicly exposed.
+Wiz AI-SPM (AI Security Posture Management) gives you end-to-end visibility into your AI estate across AWS, Azure, and GCP, from managed AI services and inference endpoints to retrieval pipelines and the identities behind them.
+Wiz detects misconfigurations in platforms like SageMaker, Azure OpenAI, and Vertex AI that can bypass your guardrails, such as public endpoints with access to sensitive data or agents running under over-permissioned roles.

 Wiz extends those controls across the development and runtime lifecycle.
-Wiz Code scans IaC and application code defining your AI infrastructure to catch issues like hardcoded model keys, risky network rules, or misconfigured AI services before deployment.
-Wiz Defend monitors AI-related workloads at runtime for unusual API patterns, unauthorized data access, or potential exfiltration attempts tied to model behavior.
-Built-in DSPM capabilities classify sensitive data used in training or inference and show how it flows into models and endpoints, so you can build data-focused guardrails grounded in reality.
+Wiz Code scans Infrastructure as Code (IaC) and application code to catch issues like hardcoded model keys before deployment, so misconfigurations never reach production in the first place.
+Wiz Defend monitors AI workloads at runtime for unusual API patterns or exfiltration attempts, catching what preventive guardrails miss.
+Built-in Data Security Posture Management (DSPM) capabilities classify sensitive training and inference data and show how it flows into your models, so you know what's actually at risk if a guardrail fails.